-The One Nona Plaza PD requires the setting aside of land for open space and parks for the community, in conformance with the GMP Recreation Policy 1.1.1.
-The City's overall requirement standard is 3.25 acres of park land per 1,000 population (unit equivalent of .0074 acres per residential units), for the 282 units.
+The Pioneer PD requires to setting aside of land for open space and parks for the community, in conformance with the GMP Recreation Policy 1.1.1.
+The City's overall requirement standard is 3.25 acres of park land per 1,000 population (unit equivalent of .0074 acres per residential units), for the 176 units, the required acreage is 1.3 acres.
+The proposal is for a compliant 1.59 acres.